 What Your Calling Isn’t

 By now, we know that our calling combines our talents and gifts for His glory and to further His Kingdom.
 But let’s examine what our calling is not.

 1. Your Calling Is Not About You

 As mentioned above, we know that each of us is gifted uniquely and that those talents and gifts are from God, but we must understand that we are not called for personal success or gratification.
 We are called to God and His Kingdom.
 We are called for the good of others.

 When choosing roles in the church, community, or jobs, we aren’t to look for what can make us the most money or give us the most recognition.
-Not that either of those are bad, in and of themselves, but we are to seek those roles that allow God to work through us to serve others.
+Not that either is terrible, in and of themselves, but we are to seek those roles that allow God to work through us to serve others.

 Our society encourages self-centeredness.
 It is the “me generation.”
 Instead, we need to be seeking to use our gifts and talents, not for our own status but looking for ways to be of the greatest service to others.

 Our talents and gifts, which we use for our calling, are not chosen by us.
 God endows us with these gifts and talents.
 He calls us.

 2. Your Calling is Not Your Career

 Most of us confuse our work or job with our calling.
 While they may be the same for some (such as a pastor, missionary, or full-time ministry leader), most of us have a job and a calling that might focus on the community, our church, or our family.
 Therefore, when considering how to find your true calling, be aware that it may not be the same as your job.